robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I slumped lower in the seat.

-“No. I mean—no. About everyone.”
+“No. I mean — no. About everyone.”

 She did not answer.